 - -loader Loader Specifies the name of the loader used by erl_prim_loader.
 Loader can be efile (use the local file system), or inet (load using the boot_server on another Erlang node).
-If Loader is user defined, the defined Loader port program is started. - If the -loader flag is omitted, it defaults to efile. - -hosts Hosts Specifies which other Erlang nodes the inet loader can use.
+If Loader is user defined, the defined Loader port program is started. - If the -loader flag is omitted, it defaults to efile. - -loader_debug Makes the efile loader write some debug information, such as the reason for failures, while it handles files. - -hosts Hosts Specifies which other Erlang nodes the inet loader can use.
 This flag is mandatory if the -loader inet flag is present.
 On each host, there must be on Erlang node with the erl_boot_server which handles the load requests.
 Hosts is a list of IP addresses (hostnames are not acceptable). - -id Id Specifies the identity of the Erlang runtime system.
 If the system runs as a distributed node, Id must be identical to the name supplied with the -sname or -name distribution flags. - -setcookie Cookie Specifies the cookie of the Erlang runtime system.
 This flag is mandatory if the -loader inet flag is present.

-init(3) [page 234], erl_boot_server(3) [page 69]
+init(3) [page 250], erl_boot_server(3) [page 73]